eigerco/lumina/README.md

 ## Running integration tests with celestia node

-Make sure you have the celestia network running inside docker-compose from the section above.
+Make sure you have the celestia network running inside docker compose from the section above.

 Generate authentication tokens for the tests
 ```